 How To Do The Knit Stitch in Continental Knitting

-Step 4.
-Use your thumb to wrap the yarn around the right knitters needle.
+- Use your thumb to wrap the yarn around the right knitters needle

 How To Cast On Knitting Continental Style

-Casting on with this technique will give you good practice working some.
+Casting on with this technique is good practice.

-Step 2.
-Tension the yarn.
-(See above) Hold the needle like a knife with your yarn hand.
+- Hold the needle like a knife with your yarn hand

-Step 3.
-Push the right needle into the first stitch (the slip knot) on your left hand needle as if to knit.
+- Push the right needle into the first stitch (the slip knot)

-Step 4.
-Wrap the yarn with your index finger around the right-hand needle from left to right.
+- Wrap the yarn with your index finger around the right-hand needle from left to right

-Step 6.
-Take the left knit needle into the right side of the stitch on your right needle.
-Your needles will be crossed in the same second stitch, with the right knit needle behind the left.
+- Your needles will be crossed in the same second stitch, with the right knit needle behind the left

-Repeat steps 1 – 6 until you have the correct number of stitches.
+Repeat steps 1 – 6 until you have the stitches needef.

 How To Cast On Continental Style On A Circular Knitting Needle

-Here is how to cast on on circulars when you knit continental style.
-Casting on with circular needles has the same knitting method as if you were casting on with straight needles.
+Casting on with circular needles has the same knitting method as casting on with straight needles.

-Casting on in the round is a similar method, but you knit the first and last cast on stitch together before proceeding to the next round.
+Casting on in the round is similar, but you knit the first and last cast on stitch together before the next round.

 How Do You Purl Continental Style?

-Here is how to do the purling stitch when you knit continental.
+Here is how to do the purling stitch in knit continental.

-Step 1.
-Maintain the yarn tension.
-Hold the yarn you’re working with in the front.
+- Hold the yarn you’re working with in the front

-Step 3.
-Push the working needle right to left into the first stitch on the left hand needle.
+- Push the working needle right to left into the first stitch on the left hand needle

 How To Bind Off Knitting Continental Style